AumkarG/BITS-Goa-Hack/README.md

 The garbage collector is notified via a flutter app and a route optimization algorithm directs him to the various filled bins, after which the garbage is disposed.

-## ROLE IN THE TEAM :
-Backend development, integration of route optimization algorithm.
-Pitching, strategizing on marketing the product

 ## Co-Contributors :

 [Shloka Shah](https://github.com/shlokashah)